Professional Service Bureau Debt Collection Harassment?

 Professional Service Bureau Better Business Bureau

-Professional Service Bureau is third party debt collector located in Anoka, Minnesota.
+Professional Service Bureau debt collection harassment is a third party debt collector located in Anoka, Minnesota.
 They have been a party to several federal cases based on their issuance of credit and collection of debts incurred on their credit cards.
-A recent Federal Court cases alleges that Professional Service Bureau used illegal and harassing communication tactics to attempt to coerce a payment from the harassed consumer.
+A recent Federal Court case alleges that Professional Service Bureau debt collection harassment used illegal and harassing communication tactics to try to coerce a payment from the harassed consumer.

 Address: 911 Lund Blvd Ste 100